mesos/logstash/README.md

 computer) to any machine inside the subnet `172.17.0.0/16`, using your docker host as gateway.

 # Limitations
+Log files will be streamed into local files within the logstash-mesos container.
+This requires disk space which is hard to estimate beforehand, since it depends on the number of available log files.

+The intention is to do a best guess when allocating resources from Mesos (Work in Progress).

 # Missing Features
 - Processing non-dockerized log files (meaning, log files available directly on the slaves) is still a work in progress.